Must-Have Storage Ideas for Your Home on Wheels

 I think shoe storage is one of the hardest areas to crack, especially if one of you has big feet.
 You just can’t make shoes any smaller than they are!

 Hanging storage can work if you’ve got an empty vertical space.
-Or try using bungee cord or mesh pockets to secure shoes wherever there is a spare bit of wall space.
+Or try using mesh pockets or these brilliant folding shoe holders to secure shoes wherever there is a spare bit of wall space.

 If you’re storing shoes in a pull-out under-bed box, drawer box or any other small area, try securing them together heel to toe using a heavy duty elastic band or even a hair band.

-If you’re really struggling for space, get a couple of stackable plastic boxes with lids, which are straight sided so make the most efficient use of space, and fill with your shoes.
-When you’re on the move, store under your table in your living space, or even on the bed.
-Once stationary, just move to the cab floor.
+If you’re really struggling for space, get a couple of stackable plastic boxes with lids, which are straight-sided, so make the most efficient use of space, and fill with your shoes.
+When you’re on the move, store it under your table in your living space.
+Once stationary, just move to the cab floor behind your captain’s chairs.

 Mmm, do you really need those inline skates?